“Food Photography Props” Set the Stage for Successful Images

 Matching Props with the Project’s Creative Goals and Client’s Needs

 In food photography, the usual recommendation is to use food props sparingly.
 The idea of a prop itself is to be an addition, an extra.
-This of course depends on the end use of the food photography project, its final purpose.
+This of course depends on the end use of the food photography project, and its final purpose.
 For example, sets are restricted to very few, particular props in advertising food photography.
-On the other hand, food photos imitating traditional still life photography may strive for the look of a feast, with lots of harvest accents and numerous metal platters and goblets.
-Props that indicate a historical period, geographical place, or have wild patterns are apt for editorial food photography, helping the story within the article come to life.
-In editorial photography, concerns of distracting from the food are less of a worry than with advertising.
+On the other hand, food photos imitating traditional still-life photography may strive for the look of a feast, with lots of harvest accents and numerous metal platters and goblets.
+Props that indicate a historical period, or geographical place, or have wild patterns are apt for editorial food photography, helping the story within the article come to life.
+In editorial photography, concerns about distracting from the food are less of a worry than with advertising.

 food photography props, food photography prop stylist master, food photography prop house, food photography prop rental, food photography tips and tricks, food styling tips and tricks, food photography glassware